tmdgusya/node-simple-logger/README.md

 # Simple-Logger In NodeJS😃

-Custom Logger In Javascript Runtime Environment (also TS)
+Custom Logger In Javascript Runtime Environment

 It's Most Simple of Simple!